genius-harry/Alcoholic-Addiction-Classification/CONTRIBUTING.md

-# Contributing to College Acceptance Rate Prediction Project
+# Contributing to Alcoholic Addiction Classification

 First off, thank you for considering contributing to this project!
 Your contributions, no matter how big or small, are greatly appreciated.